 bootrec /fixboot bootrec /rebuildbcd

-Enter exit to leave the Command Prompt once these complete.
+Enter exit to leave the Command Prompt once these finish running.
 Then reboot again and see if the error continues to pop up.

 Step 5: Run the Ckhdsk Command